roydukkey/sass-module-list/spec/modifiers-params.md

     2. `.empty()`
     3. etc.

-  * that is not a subset of an source list.
+  * that is not a subset of an source list and a potential input value.

     1. `.map()`
     2. etc.